 It is hard to believe the 3rd Safe Routes to School National Conference, taking place August 16-18 in Minneapolis, MN, is less than a week away.
 Close to 600 advocates and leaders are currently registered to attend.
 Online registration is now closed, but on-site registration will be available for walk-ins.
 It’s not too late to join us!

-The National Partnership staff is presenting in several sessions, and our director, Deb Hubsmith, will give an energy-filled, inspiring speech at the opening and closing plenary sessions too!
-Here is a list of National Partnership sessions so you can make plans to attend:
+The Safe Routes Partnership staff is presenting in several sessions, and our director, Deb Hubsmith, will give an energy-filled, inspiring speech at the opening and closing plenary sessions too!
+Here is a list of Safe Routes Partnership sessions so you can make plans to attend:

 - Tuesday, August 16 - 1:30-2:45pm – Parent Engagement with Fire Up Your Feet! – Beth Richards

 - Tuesday, August 16 - 3:15-4:30pm – Advocacy: A Key to Sustainability and Support – Margo Pedroso

 - Thursday, August 18 - 8:45-10:15am – Authentic Engagement in Diverse Communities – Robert Ping

 If you won’t be able to join us in Minneapolis, make sure you check us out on Facebook and follow us on Twitter for live updates from the Conference.
 And be sure to include the hashtag - #SRTSconf - in your tweets or retweets about the Safe Routes to School National Conference.